GR36/website/_micro/2019-01-08-Posting-From-Gr36-Com-Micro.md

 ---
 I guess the best way for me to do this whole micro posting thing is to set up my own and post everywhere.

 I don't want to move to Wordpress, and I still can't get the damn [Micropub to github](https://github.com/voxpelli/webpage-micropub-to-github) to work.
 Stuck!
-So this will have to do for now
+So this will have to do for now.

+P.s. this is kind of a test post to see if this actually works.